-- The application will only be considered for the period in which it is received. - Students may apply at any time during the academic year and should contact Mr Nasir Uddin for support as well as an application form - All applications must be returned in person where possible with all the relevant photocopied documentation to Mr. Nasir Uddin - For the purposes of allocating awards, students are assessed on evidence of a shortfall in their income and expenditure.
+- The application will only be considered for the period in which it is received. - Students may apply at any time during the academic year and should contact Mr Zahirul Islam for support as well as an application form - All applications must be returned by email where possible with all the relevant photocopied documentation to Mr. Zahirul Islam at zahir@iconcollege.ac.uk - For the purposes of allocating awards, students are assessed on evidence of a shortfall in their income and expenditure.
 It is therefore essential that a student provides a clear and accurate details of all the sources of income and legitimate financial commitments.
 It is important for a student to complete the application form as thoroughly as possible and provide all the necessary documentary evidence requested to enable the College to successfully process the application. - The application form must be supported with the required supporting evidence